lutechsource/MiSTerStuff/RetroShooter/readme.md

 * After you’re done configuring buttons you can start loading cores, but they also need to be configured.

 > [!NOTE]
-> Retro Shooters makes some other lightguns.
-The RS3 Reaper models also work, but need to set these lightguns to Joystick mode to work on the MiSTer FPGA.
-I do not own the Reapers so can't confirm the below instructions work the same.
+> Retro Shooter makes some other lightguns.
+The **RS3 Reaper** models also work, but need to set these lightguns to Joystick mode to work on the MiSTer FPGA.
+I do not own the Reapers so can't confirm the below instructions work as described with the Reapers.

 **Below are some core specific guides, I’m still testing the lightgun so I’ll add more cores as I do more testing.**